Mississippi Hummingbirds: 12 Awesome Documented Species

 Some banded hummingbirds have been observed at temperatures as low as -9 degrees Fahrenheit with a wind chill of -36 degrees Fahrenheit, according to eBird.org.

-There is only one Mississippi hummingbird classified as a seasonal hummingbird, which is the Ruby-throated hummingbird.
+The Ruby-throated hummingbird is the only Mississippi hummingbird classified as a seasonal hummingbird.

-Hummingbirds that fit within this category are those that migrate through Mississippi on a spring or fall migration basis.
+Hummingbirds that fit within this category are those that temporarily pass through Mississippi as part of their migratory pattern during spring and fall migration

 Hummingbirds move south to spend the winter in Mexico and Central America in the fall, after migrating north in the spring to reproduce.